miteshkotak/wandb-cicd/README.md

 # wandb-cicd

-This is teh resource for wandb CI/CD
+This repo consist of resources for wandb CI/CD Pipeline